WaterDropsSL/forgefrenzy/README.md

 ### Bugfixes

-- Fixed a bug in which the buster sword was almost impossible to pick up from the storage area
+- Fixed a bug in which the buster sword was almost impossible to pick up from the storage area.
+- Fixed a bug in which items would pile up on top of each other in the storage area.
-- Some other minor fixes
+- Some other minor fixes.

 ### v0.01: Initial release